imtechUCV/app/README.md

 # imtech
-application for medical imaging, navigation, electromagnetic and optical tracking.
-NOT FOR MEDICAL USE
+application for medical imaging and navigation using electromagnetic and optical tracking - NOT FOR MEDICAL USE